DINA-community/Matching-Agent/README.md

   matcher matches list --limit 20
 ```

-Note: For interactive use, omit `-p/--password` to be securely prompted.
+Note: For non-interactive use, provide the password with `-p/--password`.
+This should never be done when typing in the password, since this leaves the password in the shell history, posing a security risk.

 ## Contributing